 One for the foodies among us now… Nearly 20 years after it was first published, the late Anthony Bourdain’s best-selling book A Cook’s Tour: Global Adventures in Extreme Cuisines continues to inspire people to eat their way around the world – no matter where they live.
 A Cook’s Tour is essentially a chronicle of travelling the world in search of the perfect meal, and as he makes his way from California all the way to Cambodia, Bourdain experiences some of the world’s greatest – and most delicious – culinary adventures.
 Part travel memoir, part gastronomic journal, Bourdain’s passion for food and adventure shines through in this culinary classic.
 If it doesn’t inspire you to visit new places, it’ll inspire you to get creative in the kitchen at the very least!

 Ten years before he wrote Jurassic Park, Michael Crichton wrote Congo – and 40 years on, this adventure book is still as mysterious and thrilling as it was when it came out in 1980.
 Congo takes you deep into the Congolese rainforest, where an expedition of American geologists is mysteriously and violently killed beside the legendary ruins of the Lost City of Zinj.
 A new group is sent out to investigate their deaths (and search for diamonds…) but along the way they must escape near-constant danger – from plane crashes to civil wars and awakening volcanoes.
-Meanwhile, in San Francisco, an extraordinary gorilla called Amy may hold the key to uncovering this secret world… A compelling, unique and thrilling adventure novel.
+Meanwhile, in San Francisco, an extraordinary gorilla called Amy may hold the key to uncovering this secret world.
+Congo is certainly a compelling, unique, and thrilling adventure novel.

 Another adventure book classic for our list, Endurance tells the story of one of the most incredible feats of courage and survival ever known.
 In 1914, explorer Ernest Shackleton was attempting to cross the Antarctic overland – but when his ship Endurance became stuck in the ice, he and his crew of 27 men became castaways on one of the harshest and most demanding regions in the world.
 As they attempted to trek 850 miles to the nearest outpost, Shackleton endured more than most people can imagine, surviving attacks ƒrom leopard seals, living on remote ice, and fighting off various diseases.
 Author Alfred Lansing expertly narrates this gripping tale of adventure, heroism, and the indefatigability of the human spirit.